 \(\beta_t\) over training: zero in median, with negative tails on the kill set that widen on the harder tasks.

-All of the above is in the full write-up (PDF).
+All of the above is in the paper.